RajaATAli/RajaATAli/README.md

 <p align:"center" style="text-align: justify; margin: 0 50px; font-size: 17px;" >
-    I am a Scientific Software Engineer Intern at NCAR and a Bachelors Computer Science Student studying at Purdue University in Indianapolis.
+    I'm currently a Software Engineer Intern at Eli Lilly and Company and pursuing a Bachelor's degree in Computer Science at Purdue University in Indianapolis.
 <br>
 <br>
 <div align="center">